 Contact us about your information

-If you have any questions about how your information is collected or used, you can contact our Battersea Library office:
+If you have any questions about how your information is collected or used, you can call us on 0808 278 7833 (Monday to Friday, 10AM to 4PM).
+You can also write to or visit our main office in Battersea Library.

 You can contact us to: